bgamari/ghc-wiki-import/strict-pragma.md

 >
 >
 > The result will be a (possibly) recursive set of bindings, binding only simple variables on the LHS.
-(One could go one step further, as in the Hsakell Report and make the recursive bindings non-recursive using `fix`, but we do not do so in Core, and it only obfuscates matters, so we do not do so here.)
+(One could go one step further, as in the Haskell Report and make the recursive bindings non-recursive using `fix`, but we do not do so in Core, and it only obfuscates matters, so we do not do so here.)
 >
 >